zzb-nice/DOA_est_Master/README.markdown

 Once the dataset has been successfully generated, various deep neural networks can be efficiently designed and their performance tested.
 In the domain of DOA estimation, there is an expectation to design networks capable of achieving more accurate DOA estimation across diverse configurations.

-2.Additionally, to compare the performance of different algorithms, we have implemented subspace-based algorithms such as MUSIC, Root MUSIC, ESPRIT, and Unity ESPRIT, as well as compressed sensing algorithms like $\ell_1$-SVD, and deep learning-based algorithms such as SPE-CNN within our code framework.
+2.Additionally, to compare the performance of different algorithms, we have implemented subspace-based algorithms such as MUSIC, Root MUSIC, ESPRIT, and Unity ESPRIT, as well as compressed sensing algorithms like $\ell_1$-SVD and SPICE, and deep learning-based algorithms such as SPE-CNN, ASL and Learning-SPICE within our code framework.

 3.Furthermore, this repository includes the implementation of the methods presented in the paper [文章标题](文章的URL).The significant contributions of our work can be outlined as follows.